 You can explore Lara Beach by parking at nearby Agios Georgios, by taking a quad bike through Akamas National Park, or via one of the guided tours to this wild oasis.

-Fasouri Watermania, located in Limassol, is my personal favourite.
-It’s the largest water park in Cyprus by area and has over 30 great rides to try.
+Fasouri Watermania, located in Limassol, is my personal favorite.
+It’s the largest water park in Cyprus by area and has over 30 rides to try.
 It’s not as busy as the other two parks, (most likely because Limassol does not attract as many tourists).

 Paphos Aphrodite Waterpark is probably the most popular waterpark on the island due to its location.
-It’s a great day out with rides for all ages.
 I particularly enjoy the cannon drop slides!

 15. Ayia Napa